 CCCERA strives to provide excellent customer service, operate the plan in an efficient and costeffective manner, and to safely and accurately maintain member data.
-To accomplish these objectives, a pension administration system that is capable of workflow solutions and member and employer-facing web portals is needed.
-CCCERA issued a Request For Proposal (RFP) for a pension administration system in July 2020, and we are pleased to report that a contract was awarded to Sagitec Solutions LLP in April 2021 for a new pension administration system.
-Additionally, accurate data is essential in a pension administration system, therefore, CCCERA issued an RFP for a data services vendor to analyze and condition the data in preparation of a system migration.
-We are also happy to report that in October 2020, CCCERA contracted with ICON Integration and Design, Inc. to assist with the conditioning and preparing of our data for a new pension administration system.
+To accomplish these objectives, a pension administration system contract that is capable of workflow solutions and member and employer-facing web portals was awarded to Sagitec Solutions LLP in April 2021.
+CCCERA's project team and staff are working very hard on the first phase of design specifications with an anticipated go live date of early 2024.
+Additionally, accurate data is essential in a pension administration system.
+CCCERA awarded a data services contract in October 2020 to ICON Integration and Design to assist with the conditioning and preparing of data migrated to the new pension system.